andrewskoblov/ArtGPT/README.md

-🎨 ArtGPT - Whitney Museum Digital Assistant
+🎨 ArtGPT - Digital Assistant

-An intelligent, conversational AI assistant designed to support museum staff with instant, contextual guidance for everyday workflows.
+An intelligent, conversational AI assistant designed to support staff with instant, contextual guidance for everyday workflows.
 Built as an MVP demonstrating learning experience design, conversational AI development, and user-centered support systems.

 🌟 Project Overview:
 ArtGPT addresses a common challenge in creative workplaces: staff need quick answers to workflow questions without disrupting their work or waiting for IT support.
 This digital assistant provides instant, level-appropriate guidance for Microsoft 365, Asana project management, and museum-specific operations.